TatsuUkraine/flutter_reactive_validator/README.md

 clear validation error on change.
 Which means that both `validateOnChange` and `clearOnChange` can't be `true` in the same time.

+#### Stream validation specific

+Take into account that this connector will validate value only after at least one event was emitted in the `Stream`.
+If you want to validate value even if no event was emitted use `StreamValidationConnector.seeded` constructor.
+Or use stream from `BehaviorSubject` from RxDart package so event could be fired as soon as connector subscribes to it during attach.

 ### Create validation connector

 Validation connector can be created in 2 ways.
 First one with just